 Sandy Brownscombe is the chair of the physical education and recreation department and professor of physical education.
 Sandy earned her Ed.D. from Argosy University/Sarasota, where her dissertation focused on how second and third-year teachers develop and demonstrate caring in their classrooms.
 She has been a member of the EMU faculty since 1978 teaching both physical education and education courses and also coached field hockey, women’s basketball, and men’s volleyball and is a member of the EMU Athletics Hall of Honor.
-As the Chair of the College/University Section of Virginia Association of Health Physical Education Recreation and Dance (VAHPERD) Sandy also serves as a member of the VAHPERD Representatives Assembly.
-She will serve as a member of the Association of Teacher Educator (ATE) National Board of Directors until February 2016.
 From 2000-2015 Sandy served as EMU’s representative on the Mid-Valley Clinical Faculty Consortium for Teacher Education Steering Committee before she returned as the chair of the physical education and recreation department in May of 2015.

-Twenty three years as EMU’s Men’s Soccer Coach: 1991 Present, In 2013, his team finished 9th in the ODAC regular season.
+Twenty seven years as EMU’s Men’s Soccer Coach: 1991-Present, In 2016, his team finished 6th in the ODAC regular season.
 Mast has put together an impressive resume with his teams advancing to the Old Dominion Athletic Conference Finals five times and the NCAA Division III “Round of Sixteen” in 1998.
-He has twice been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
-His record during his tenure is 202-186-35.
+He has three times been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
+His record during his tenure is 230-230-43.

 A graduate of Eastern Mennonite University Mast also received his EdD in Educational Leadership: Higher Education in 2007 from Argosy University.
 He also holds a MS degree in Health & Physical Education: 1990 from West Chester University.